Prospective Board Members

 Founded in 2005, Our Community School (OCS) is a TK-8 span school offering two classes per grade level.
 As an independent charter school, OCS is publicly funded and responsible for all things pertaining to the daily operation and governance of the school, including managing it’s own budget, its onsite administration, professional development, curriculum and methodology and delivery of instruction to an ethnically and economically diverse student population.
 Within the borders of the Los Angeles Unified School District (LAUSD) in the San Fernando Valley, OCS is located at 10045 Jumilla Avenue in Chatsworth, California.

 The OCS Board of Directors is a self-perpetuating Board, comprised of seven to fifteen members including four parent members and members of the broader community.
 In addition, the PTO President, four teachers and the Principal of OCS sit on the Board as non-voting community advisors.
 A Board term is two years and Board members may serve two consecutive two-year terms.
 The Board’s role is to provide academic, fiscal, and fundraising oversight as it upholds the school’s mission and vision.
-The Board is responsible for hiring and evaluating the Principal’s performance on an annual basis.
+The Board is responsible for hiring and evaluating the Executive Directors performance on an annual basis.
 The Board of Directors meets ten to twelve times annually.
 In addition to these meetings all Board members are required to serve on at least one of three Board committees (Development, Finance or Governance).
-Further, all Board members are expected to participate in and assist with the fundraising for OCS, as well as be present at various school functions.
+Further, all Board members are expected to participate in and assist with the fundraising for OCS.

 - Board members work collaboratively to ensure the mission and vision of the school.